 This argument is also valid-as you can probably tell-but to test it requires a truth table with $2^{20} = 1048576$ lines.
-In principle, we can set a machine to grind through truth tables and report back when it is finished.
-In practice, complicated arguments in TFL can become intractable if we use truth tables.
+In principle, we can set a

 When we get to first-order logic (FOL) (beginning in chapter 22), though, the problem gets dramatically worse.
 There is nothing like the truth table test for FOL.
-To assess whether or not an argument is valid, we have to reason about all interpretations,
+To assess whether or not an argument is valid, we have to reason about all interpretations, but, as we will see, there are infinitely many possible interpretations.
+We cannot even in principle set a machine to grind through infinitely many possible interpretations and report back when it is finished: it will never finish.
+We either need to come up with some more efficient way of reasoning about all interpretations, or we need to look for something different.